kerberos-io/tunnel/README.md

 Once you have the server installed, you'll be able to onboard new clients (nodes or peers) in your overlay network.
 You have various options to onboard a new client: your host system using the netmaker client, a physical router, a docker container, a Kubernetes helm chart, a binary etc.

+> !!
 Please note here that you still need something "physical" in the camera network, but no full blown NVR with expensive harddisk.
-You might potentially reuse some existing server or small compute.
+You might potentially reuse some existing server or small compute !!

 [Follow the instructions here](https://netmaker.readthedocs.io/en/master/netclient.html#joining-a-network)